sjl/.plan/README.markdown

 PIBS800, how to read a research paper.
 I feel like I've had three versions of this presentation by different people at different times at this point.

+Started BS521 homework 5.
+A bit more confusing than the previous homeworks, and it's been a week or so since I touched LaTeX so I once again have to fight it every step of the way.